What is CEO Fraud?

 CEO fraudsters often target finance departments because they can access large sums of money.
 This means that if a fraudster can convince someone in the finance department to transfer money to them, they stand to make a lot of profit.

 They also have a lot of information about the inner workings of a company.
-This information can be valuable to fraudsters who want to impersonate the CEO or another high-level executive to gain access to sensitive company data.
+This information can be valuable to fraudsters who want to impersonate the CEO or another high-level executive to access sensitive company data.

 HR